GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/nonLinearThermalDiffusion_TemperatureDependentVolumetricHeatCapacity/Example.rst

 Results and benchmark
 ---------------------------------

-A good agreement between the results obtained using GEOS and the analytical results is shown in the figure below:
+A good agreement between the results obtained using GEOS and the reference results that are obtained by the classical finite difference method is shown in the figure below:

-.. plot:: docs/sphinx/advancedExamples/validationStudies/wellboreProblems/nonLinearThermalDiffusion/nonLinearThermalDiffusionAroundWellbore.py
+.. plot:: docs/sphinx/advancedExamples/validationStudies/wellboreProblems/nonLinearThermalDiffusion_TemperatureDependentVolumetricHeatCapacity/temperatureDependentVolumetricHeatCapacity_plot.py

 ------------------------------------------------------------------